UKVCAS: Guide for Applicants

 At your UKVCAS appointment, you will need to arrive at your chosen UKVCAS centre between 10-15 minutes in advance of your allotted appointment.

 You should only bring individuals listed on your application confirmation to your appointment, such as family members applying for a visa.
-You cannot and should not bring other family members or friends apart from these individuals.
+If you need a carer to accompany you, you should make a request under the ‘Additional Requests’ section of the appointment booking form.

 Upon arrival, your appointment details will be checked by a UKVCAS employee before you sit down to have your documents confirmed and biometrics enrolled.